 Surface crack detection on metallic structures (aircraft fuselage, turbine blades and nuclear power plant steam generator turbines) is of utmost importance.
 The use of an open-ended coaxial line for this purpose is very attractive because it offers advantages such as a wide frequency band of operation, small aperture (sensing) area, and excellent sensitivity.

-N. Qaddoumi et al., "A Novel Microwave Fatigue Crack Detection Technique using an Open-Ended Coaxial Line," Proceedings of the Conference on Precision Electromagnetic Measurements, 1994, Institute of Electrical and Electronics Engineers (IEEE), Jan 1994.
+N. N. Qaddoumi et al., "A Novel Microwave Fatigue Crack Detection Technique using an Open-Ended Coaxial Line," Proceedings of the Conference on Precision Electromagnetic Measurements (1994, Boulder, CO), pp. 59-60, Institute of Electrical and Electronics Engineers (IEEE), Jul 1994.

 Electrical and Computer Engineering

 Aircraft Fuselage; Coaxial Cables; Crack Detection; Electric Sensing Devices; Metallic Structures; Microwave Fatigue Crack Detection; Microwave Measurement; Nuclear Power Plant Steam Generator Turbines; Open-Ended Coaxial Line; Probes; Sensitivity; Surface Crack Detection; Turbine Blades; Wide Frequency Band